seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 the `bzimage` and `rootfs.cpio` names to find the appropriate files in this archive.

-To see how the `Init` component and CPIO archive are definied within the build system, look at the app's `CMakeList.txt`:
+To see how the `Init` component and CPIO archive are defined within the build system, look at the app's `CMakeList.txt`:

 ```cmake